 Occipitocervical synostosis, basilar impression, and odontoid anomalies are the most common developmental malformations of the occipitocervical junction.
-Incidence ranges from 1.4-2.5 per 1000 children, and the 2 sexes are affected in equal numbers.
+Incidence ranges from 1.4-2.5 per 1000 children, and the two sexes are affected in equal numbers.
 The age range of patients presenting with this anomaly is reported to be 8-52 years.
 Some patients develop symptoms following mild trauma, while others remain entirely asymptomatic throughout life.
 Weakness and ataxia in the lower limbs and occasionally in the upper limbs are the primary symptoms.

 The following are the most common signs and symptoms of occipitocervical synostosis, in decreasing order of frequency: